 - James A. Levinsohn's Website

-Levinsohn’s fields of expertise are in international economics, industrial organization, economic development and applied econometrics.
-Recently, his academic research has focused on the impact of HIV/AIDS on unemployment and school attendance in South Africa, estimating the demand for sanitation in Bangladesh, and evaluating the impacts of pay-as-you-go car insurance in the US.
-He has published widely on trade policy, foreign investment practices and the global corporation.
+Levinsohn’s fields of expertise are international economics, industrial organization, economic development, and applied econometrics.
+His recent academic research has focused on estimating the impacts of internal migration on household well-being in South Africa, estimating the demand for sanitation in Bangladesh, and evaluating the impacts of pay-as-you-go car insurance in the US.
+He has published widely on trade policy, youth employment policy, and the global corporation.

-He has served on the editorial boards of numerous economics publications, including the American Economic Review, the Journal of International Economics, the Review of Economic Studies, and the Journal of Economic Literature.
+He has served on the editorial boards of the American Economic Review, the Journal of International Economics, the Review of Economic Studies, and the Journal of Economic Literature.
 Both his teaching and his research have been recognized with major grants and awards.